 Enterprise purchasers will already have internal guidelines and tools that address these questions.
 So the vendor must have answers about how they will integrate with these practices.
-We treat each on-premise deployment as a distributed virtual appliance that is sandboxed from the rest of the purchaser’s infrastructure.
+We treat each on-premises deployment as a distributed virtual appliance that is sandboxed from the rest of the purchaser’s infrastructure.
 Then we integrate with the purchaser’s existing identity and authentication systems (usually SAML or OIDC).

 Remote access to the application is controlled by Teleport, which enforces multi-factor authentication, short lived certificates, and access through a bastion that audits and records activity across the system.
 Of course, the purchaser could access their infrastructure through other means, but we recommend that they use Teleport, as well, for a unified access pattern.

-Telekube integrates Teleport natively with Kubernetes RBAC so that operators can easily access dynamic workloads and also automate operational tasks and updates.
+Gravity integrates Teleport natively with Kubernetes RBAC so that operators can easily access dynamic workloads and also automate operational tasks and updates.

 - Which audit trails and logs are kept for systems and applications with access to customer data?